 Debt Consolidation

+Debt consolidation involves taking out a single loan or credit card to pay off multiple debts.
 Debt consolidation generally means clearing your unsecured debts using funds raised by secured or unsecured loans, remortgaging your property or perhaps using equity release.
-The debts could include credit cards, loans, council tax or utility arrears or debts due to HMRC.
 Debt consolidation is only recommended if the monies raised will clear your debts, the repayments are affordable and will leave you in a better position financially.

 Is Debt Consolidation suitable for me?

 Debt consolidation is appropriate in the right circumstances.
-We are able to offer advice on all available and appropriate solutions including consolidating your debts with new advances.
+We offer advice on all available and appropriate solutions including consolidating your debts with new advances.

 For example, it may be possible to raise a sum of money and offer this sum to creditors as a discounted settlement.
-Our case studies include examples of how we have been able to help our clients settle their debts at a discount.
 Our team will provide debt advice and properly assess your circumstances and if consolidating your debts with a new loan is right for you.
 We work with specialist brokers who do offer a range of different lending solutions and who are regulated to offer debt advice on lending options.

 Secured loans